richpeck/exception_handler/README.md

 ![Creates config/initializers/exception_handler.rb](/readme/config.jpg)

 This is an optional step.
-It gives you the ability to define your email, database and social options.
+You can run `ExceptionHandler` just from the `gem` if you wish.

 ----------